paulchambaz/twitch-cli/README.md

-TWITCH-CLI
-=
+# twitch-cli

-About
+## About
--

 Twitch-cli is a lightweight cli to watch and manage twitch streamers.

-How To Use
+## How To Use
--

-To run this program, simply run **twitch-cli streamer** and the streamers stream will start.

-To get the correct name, got to [twitch](https://www.twitch.tv) and go to a streamer page.
-The correct name is in the url.

-If you want to add streamer, and get update status as to when they are live, you need to edit *config.h*.
+First add the list of streamer you want to follow to **~/.config/twitchrc**.

-Here is an example:
+Here is an example of such a file:
 ```
-char *streamers[] = {
-  "streamer1",
-  "streamer2",
-  "streamer3"
-};
+streamer1
+streamer2
+streamer3
 ```

+To find what url to add to the file, go to **https://twitch.tv/<streamer>**.
+The name to add is the <streamer> part of the url.

-Then, simply run **twitch-cli** to get a list of you streamer activity.
-Select the one you want to watch and mpv will start.
+Then run **twitch-cli -l** to get a list of all streamers that are live.

-If you want to add more streamers, simply modify the config.h file again and reinstall.

-You can also **twitch-cli -p** tp print the list of connected streamers to stdout.
+You can then run **twitch-cli <streamer>** to start their stream.

-You can also run this application in the background and get notifications when a streamer is live.
-Run **twitch-cli -d**, and the program will run until you stop it.
-You can then put it as a deamon in your init system, start it in your .xprofile, or just **twitch-cli -d & disown**.
+Note that you can use these commands together - run **twitch-cli $(twitch-cli -l)** will use dmenu to prompt the user on which live streamer they want to watch.

+Finally, you can run **twitch-cli -d** or better **twitch-cli -d & disown** to run this program as a daemon.
+It will notify you every time a streamer goes live.

-Installation
+## Installation
--

 For twitch-cli to work, you need to install some dependencies before building.
 You can usually install them with your package manager.